Updated for 2023

 23519 W. Civic Center Way, Malibu, CA 90265

-Part of the Los Angeles County Library system, the Malibu Library is currently open Monday through Friday.
+As part of the Los Angeles County Library system, Malibu Library is currently open Monday through Friday.
 They have a reading garden, a teen space, and a special children’s area.
 The Malibu Library generally also offers a variety of special events including story times, a speaker series, parent-child workshops, and more.
-At this time, the Malibu Library is open for select in-person services.
-Call the library for more details.
+Check online or call the library for more details.

 The Getty Villa